1. Home

 3. Advice and prevention

-People who inject drugs with used equipment are at greater risk of contracting certain sexually transmitted and blood-borne infections (STBBIs) such as hepatitis B and C and HIV.
-Distributing new injection equipment to people who use drugs encourages them to adopt safer practices and reduces the risk of catching or spreading STBBIs.
+People who use drugs with used equipment are at greater risk of contracting certain sexually transmitted and blood-borne infections (STBBIs), such as hepatitis B and C and HIV.
+Distributing new consumer equipment to people who use drugs encourages them to adopt safer practices and reduces the risk of catching or spreading STBBIs.

 • Syringes